 - Send them relevant and personalized promotions.

 Whether they are using your mobile or web app, reading your emails, or even engaging your support team, consumers want a personalized experience regardless of channel.
-That is why digital identity has evolved to be a driving force in practically every successful company you can think of.
+This is why centralized digital identity has evolved to be a driving force in practically every successful company you can think of.

 Gone are the days when brands were solely built on huge advertising budgets.
 Companies that have an all-round (360-degree) view of their customers are able to record all the touch-points and interactions they have with the business in order to create single digital profiles for each individual.